"Born Again" ― What Did Jesus Mean?

 together, growing into a holy temple for Jehovah," and "built up

-All who exercise faith in Christ Jesus and have been "born of water" by
+All who belong to Jehovah have been "born of water" (by baptism) and are

 holy spirit than their companions of the other sheep have." ―The